paolonapoletano/bci-resources/README.md

 2. **Software Tools**
    - Libraries and frameworks for signal processing and analysis.
-   - Examples: OpenBCI, MNE-Python, BCILAB.
+   - Examples: EEGLab, OpenBCI, MNE-Python, BCILAB.

 3. **Tutorials & Guides**
    - Step-by-step guides to get started with BCI.